2. Material accounting policies

 e.
 Useful lives of property, plant and equipment and intangible assets

-The Company reviews the useful life of property, plant and equipment and intangible assets at the end of each reporting period.
-This reassessment may result in change in depreciation expense in future periods.
+The company reviews the useful life and residual value of property, plant and equipment and intangible assets at the end of each reporting period and this reassessment may result in change in depreciation expense in future periods.

 f.
 Taxes

+The Company's Jurisdiction is India.
 Significant judgments are involved in determining the provision for income taxes and tax credits including the amount expected to be paid or refunded.
 The Company reviews the carrying amount of deferred tax assets at the end of each reporting period.
-The policy for the same has been explained under note 2.21.
+The policy for the same has been explained under note 2.20.

 g.
 Business combination